bhavyanshu/bhavyanshu.github.com/_posts/2015-09-24-easy-user-registration-and-authentication-in-laravel-5.md

 ---
 layout: post
-title: "How to authenticate users in laravel 5"
+title: "How to authenticate users in laravel 5.0"
-description: "In this laravel 5 tutorial, let us look at how to authenticate users."
+description: "In this laravel 5.0 tutorial, let us look at how to authenticate users."
 category: tutorials
-tags: ["laravel 5","xampp","PHP"]
+tags: ["laravel 5.0","xampp","PHP"]
 change_frequency: "weekly"
 image: tuts/laravel5/laravel5-bootstrap.png
 priority: 0.8
 date: 2015-09-24 07:22:06
 ---

+> **Please note that this tutorial will not work with laravel 5.2.
+This will only work with 5.0 and 5.1.**

-This tutorial assumes you have already setup laravel 5 project.
-If you have not, then refer to my [first tutorial](/tutorials/quickly-setup-laravel-5-on-linux/08/24/2015/) of laravel 5 series on how to setup laravel & xampp on linux.
+This tutorial assumes you have already setup laravel 5.0/5.1 project.
+If you have not, then refer to my [first tutorial](/tutorials/quickly-setup-laravel-5-on-linux/08/24/2015/) of laravel 5.0/5.1 series on how to setup laravel & xampp on linux.
 This tutorial also assumes you have twitter bootstrap setup with your project.
-[Optional] If not, then refer to the [second tutorial](/tutorials/styling-laravel-5-based-app-with-twitter-bootstrap/08/24/2015/) of my laravel 5 series.
-Come back here when you have setup everything and are ready to add authentication to your laravel 5 project.
+[Optional] If not, then refer to the [second tutorial](/tutorials/styling-laravel-5-based-app-with-twitter-bootstrap/08/24/2015/).
+Come back here when you have setup everything and are ready to add authentication to your laravel 5.0/5.1 project.

 #Let's begin

-In laravel 5, the authentication has been made really simple.
-Earlier for laravel 4, I personally preferred to use *Confide* because it was simple to use and very flexible but laravel 5 makes it really easy and I don't need to use confide anymore.
+In laravel 5.0/5.1, the authentication has been made really simple.
+Earlier for laravel 4, I personally preferred to use *Confide* because it was simple to use and very flexible but laravel 5.0/5.1 makes it really easy and I don't need to use confide anymore.
 The authentication configuration file is located at *config/auth.php*.
 It also provides default migrations for user table.
 These are located in *database/migrations/*.
 For example,

 	2014_10_12_000000_create_users_table
 	2014_10_12_100000_create_password_resets_table